batlabucd/OHSNAP/README.md

 ohsnap_example <project_path>
 ```

-If `<project_path>` exists, the above command will exit with **FileExistsError: Cannot create project, path build/ exists** error message.
+If `<project_path>` exists, the above command will exit with the **FileExistsError: Cannot create project, path build/ exists** error message.
 Otherwise, the following files and directories will have been created:

 ```
 <project_path>